 Are your vacations running during the pandemic?

-Yes, with caution.
-We will only run vacations in Montana if it is allowed by the state government.
+We will only run vacations if it is allowed by the state and/or local governments.
 Please see our document on traveling to Montana during the pandemic.
 In addition, even if it is allowed, we will not do so unless we believe we can operate a tour safely.
 Please see the safety procedures we have in place.

 What is the difference between private and public tours?